Design-Dude/ddBasecolor/README.md

 rotate(-90); // rotate the current hue value 90 degrees counter clockwisde
 ```
 #### saturate(s)
-_s_ is a saturation value from 0 to 1, where 0 is the current level and 1 is fully saturated.
+_s_ is a saturation value from 0 to 1, where 0 is the current saturation value and 1 is fully saturated.
 ```
 saturate(0.5); // increase the saturation level by 50% to fully saturated
 ```
 #### transparent(a)
-_a_ is an opacity value from 0 to 1 where 0 is the current level and 1 is fully transparent.
+_a_ is an opacity value from 0 to 1 where 0 is the current opacity value and 1 is fully transparent.
 ```
 transparent(0.5); // increase the opacity level by 50% relative to the current level
 ```
 #### vivid(sl)
 _sl_ is a value from 0 to 1 where 0 is the current level and 1 is the same color, fully saturated without any darkness or lightness.
-This will be red, green or blue.
 By default, black, grey and white have a hue value of 0, which is equal to red when vividness is applied.
 ```
 vivid(1); // highlight the hue color relative to the current level
 ```